xkpasswd/xkpasswd-rs/README.md

 # xkpasswd-rs

-XKCD password generator, written in Rust with supports for Wasm in mind
+XKCD Password Generator, written in Rust with supports for WASM in mind.

+## CLI app

+_WIP_

+## Web app

+The web version of the tool is deployed to `https://xkpasswd.github.io`.